Marissa Radensky

 Logo

 Hi!
-I’m a fourth-year computer science PhD student at the University of Washington advised by Dan Weld.
-My research interests are in human-AI interaction and explainable AI.
-More specifically, I enjoy investigating methods to help people more appropriately rely upon and trust intelligent systems as well as work within the limits of these systems.
+I’m a fifth-year computer science PhD student at the University of Washington advised by Dan Weld.
+My research is in the area of human-AI interaction.
+More specifically, I enjoy investigating methods to support end users’ verification and control of AI suggestions.
+Most often, I study these methods for applications to scientific communication and in the context of LLM-powered tools or recommender systems.

 Email: radensky@cs.washington.edu